 We’ve all ridden bikes with crap V‑brakes that are poorly installed and badly maintained, but a properly-adjusted set of modern V‑brakes can deliver a similar level of raw braking power to a cable disc brake, given due care and attention.

 So that’s why you’ll still find V‑brakes fitted to tourers with price-tags well into the thousands of pounds.
 At the end of the day, they simply work.
-They’ve been doing so since pretty much forever.
+They’ve been doing so since bicycles were invented.

 Rim brakes have one huge advantage for the long-haul traveller: compatible parts can be found in one form or another on almost every bike on the planet, whereas disc brakes still rely on non-standard, proprietary brake pads and calipers.